fangdreth/MBAACC-Extended-Training-Mode/README.md

 	+ The HUD can be disabled

 # Discord
-We have a [https://discord.gg/6QUpZcThg7](Discord) where you can report bugs, get help, request features, or just discuss the mod.
+We have a Discord [https://discord.gg/6QUpZcThg7] where you can report bugs, get help, request features, or just discuss the mod.
 If you do not want to join a discord, you can ping or message Fang___ instead.

 # How do I get the mod?